Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 ## Save Changes
 - Return to the second tab, **Basic**, and click `Save and Exit`.
 - Restart Mod Organizer 2.
-- You might be notified about the missing skyrimcustom.ini in which case you can just click **OK**.

 # 2. Compatibility Notes
-In order to turn TPF into SSS:SE, you’ll need to **deactivate** the mods I do not use (marked at the top of each section), then place the new mods into a **new separator underneath the TPF one**.
-For example, for the Gameplay Overhauls section, create a separator called `Gameplay Overhauls - SSS`, change its color to something that sticks out, and place it under `Gameplay Overhauls` and its mods.
+In order to turn TPF into SSS, you’ll need to **deactivate** the mods I do not use (marked at the top of each section), then place the new mods into a **new separator underneath the TPF one**.
+For example, for the Gameplay Overhauls section, create a separator called `Gameplay Overhauls - SSS` and place it under `Gameplay Overhauls` (and its mods).

-The provided `loadorder.txt` and **Conflict Resolution Patch** in the Finalization section assumes that this method is followed for each modified section.
+The provided loadorder.txt and Conflict Resolution Patch in the Finalization section assumes that this method is followed for each modified section.

 ## 2.1 TPF-X Addons